Roro253/jbv-website/README.md

 # Abstract-like VC Site Starter (Next.js + Tailwind)

-This is a clean, modern starter that **recreates the layout, information architecture, and motion patterns** of leading VC firm sites — inspired by Abstract VC — **without copying any proprietary text, logos, or assets**.
+This is a clean, modern starter that **recreates the layout, information architecture, and motion patterns** of leading VC firm sites —
 > Replace all placeholder content with your own brand, imagery, and copy before publishing.

 ## What’s included